-One Pharma Services customer individually represented approximately 99% of accounts receivable as of March 31, 2025.
-One Pharma Services customer individually represented approximately 97% of accounts receivable as of December 31, 2024.
+One customer individually represented approximately 95% of accounts receivable as of June 30, 2025.
+One customer individually represented approximately 97% of accounts receivable as of December 31, 2024.
+No other customers individually represented greater than ten percent of total accounts receivable.

-The Company had accounts payable to three vendors that represented approximately 28%, 17% and 14% of accounts payable as of March 31, 2025, and three vendors that represented approximately 37%, 28% and 14% of accounts payable as of December 31, 2024.
+The Company had accounts payable to two vendors that represented approximately 61% and 26% of accounts payable as of June 30, 2025, and three vendors that represented approximately 37%, 28% and 14% of accounts payable as of December 31, 2024.
+No other vendors individually represented greater than ten percent of total accounts payable.

 The Company has a concentration in the volume of business transacted with Bio-Rad, its global strategic partner.
 In 2024, the Company entered into an agreement with Bio-Rad to collaborate in the development and the commercialization of RUO and IVD kitted transplant products using Bio-Rad's ddPCR instruments and reagents, pursuant to which it is dependent on Bio-Rad with respect to many of its ongoing operations and future target performance.
-See Note 9, "Related Party Transactions" and Note 10, "Collaborative Arrangements" for additional information.
+See Note 9, "Related Party Transactions - Bio-Rad Transactions" and Note 10, "Collaborative Arrangements" for additional information.